English and German certified UK translations of official documents

 Notarisation of a translated document’s certificate of accuracy

-Some authorities in the UK and in German-speaking countries in Europe insist on a notarised/sworn translation.
-In the UK there are no “sworn translators” as such, i.e. translators sworn to a specific court and appointed by them as “officially recognised” translators.
+Some authorities in the UK and in German-speaking countries in Europe insist on a notarised or sworn translation.
+In the UK there are no “sworn translators”, in other words, translators sworn to a specific court and appointed by them as “officially recognised” translators.
 The only way to obtain a notarised English translation in the UK is for a translator to prepare the translation and a certificate of accuracy.
 On visiting a notary public, the notary will certify (witness) the translator’s signature on the certificate of accuracy after having checked his credentials and seen proof of their identity.

 For further information on certification issues, please visit the Iolante pages on the certification process in the UK, Germany and Austria specifically.
 A certified translation intended for the US Citizenship and Immigration Services (USCIS) must contain information on the translator’s competence, accuracy of the translation, the translator’s name, signature, address and date of certification.

-The UK is a country governed by common law.
-Therefore, the concept of “publicly sworn and appointed translators” does not apply.
+The UK is a country governed by common law, and therefore the concept of “publicly sworn and appointed translators” does not apply.
 If you need a sworn translation your translator needs to translate the document in question and then see a notary public.
 The notary will check the translator’s passport and qualifications.
-After that, the translator swears an oath that they carried out the translation to the best of his ability and that it is a true and faithful rendering of the original.
+After that, the translator swears an oath that they carried out the translation to the best of their ability and that it is a true and faithful rendering of the original.
 The notary witnesses this oath and certifies the translator’s signature on the certificate of accuracy.

-A sworn translation verifies the identity of the translator and their qualifications.
-However, it does not guarantee the quality of the translation.
-By taking the oath the translator becomes accountable for their translation.
+However, while a sworn translation verifies the identity of the translator and their qualifications, it does not guarantee the quality of the translation.

 Publicly appointed and sworn translators abroad